jeremyhsimons/CI_PP1_FATMC/README.md

     - I also moved the inline CSS in the anchor elements nested in the iframe to the style.css file.

 ### Media
 * Most images were sourced from the band's facebook page with permission from the page owner.
 Some were sent to me directly by band members (again with their permission) via private messaging on WhatsApp.
+* The following images (which are not of the band) were found:
+    1. Durham Castle at night time: [Wikimedia](https://commons.wikimedia.org/wiki/File:The_Keep_and_Gatehouse_of_Durham_Castle_at_night.jpg )
+    1. Durham Cathedral at night time: [Branipick](https://places.branipick.com/durham-cathedral-last-night-in-the-royal-colour/)
 * The video which appears in the media page was also sent to me directly by one of the band members and is used on this site with permission.